Bones in the Wrist

 What Bones are in the Wrist?

-The wrist consist of 8 carpal bones.
+The wrist consists of 8 carpal bones.
 These bones connect to the 2 long bones in the lower arm, Radius, and Ulna.
 Together, the bones and joints allow the hand to move in several directions.

 The long bone on the thumb side, the radius, connects with the first three carpal bones.
 These bones are the scaphoid, lunate, and triquetrum bones.
 The radius to these 3 carpal bones makes up the radiocarpal joint on the thumb side of the wrist.

 The long bone on the pinky side, the ulna, connects with the lunate and the triquetrum carpal bones.
-Additionally, The ulna’s connection to these 2 carpal bones makes up the ulnocarpal joint on the pinky side of the wrist.
+Additionally, the ulna’s connection to these 2 carpal bones makes up the ulnocarpal joint on the pinky side of the wrist.

-The name of the bones in your fingers are metacarpals.
+The name of the bones in your fingers is metacarpals.
 These bones connect to the four carpal bones to make up the carpometacarpal joints.
 These four carpal bones are trapezium, trapezoid, capitate, and hamate.

 What is the Bone that Sticks out on your Wrist Called?